New Truck

 "New Truck" is a song by American country music singer Dylan Scott.
 It was released on August 9, 2021, as the lead single from his second studio album Livin' My Best Life.
-The song was written by Ashley Gorley, Ben Johnson, Hunter Phelps and Hardy, and produced by Will Weatherly, Matt Alderman, Curt Gibbs and Jim Ed Norman.
+The song was written by Ashley Gorley, Ben Johnson, Hunter Phelps and Michael Hardy, and produced by Will Weatherly, Matt Alderman, Curt Gibbs and Jim Ed Norman.
 It reached number one on the Billboard Country Airplay chart in August 2022, becoming Scott's second number one on that chart, and his first since "My Girl" in July 2017.